JohnSHawker/Learning_Python/README.md

 # Learning_Python
-This is a repository of projects I complete while learning Python programming
+This is a repository of projects I complete while learning Python programming.
+Any programs I save to this repository will have an abbreviation code added on to the program name to indicate what source the program came from.
+These abbreviation codes are found in parentheses at the end of each source found below.

 I will be learning from the following books:
 1) Learning Python 3 The Hard Way, Zed A. Shaw (LPTHW)